- North America

 If you look at the different monuments located in India, one thing that comes to the fore is that the style of these buildings, which has a glimpse of different civilizations and cultures.
 So today we are telling you about ten such monuments which attract the nation in terms of art and architecture and are the center of the curiosity of the people.

 This Indian monument is located on the banks of river Yamuna in Agra district of Uttar Pradesh state.
 It was built by the Mughal emperor Shah Jahan in memory of his begum Mumtaz.
 It was named as a UNESCO World Heritage Site in 1983 and it is also included in the list of seven wonders of the world.
+This is one of the top places to visit in India so it's important to check out some tips for visiting the Taj Mahal.

 The Mughal Emperor Shah Jahan built it with red sandstone.
 Due to the red color of its walls, it is called 'Red Fort'.
 In 2007, it was included in the list of World Heritage Sites by UNESCO.